moxaj/mikron-demo/README.md

-# seria-demo
+# mikron-demo

-This is a simple demo project demonstrating the cross-platform usage of [seria](https://github.com/moxaj/seria).
+This is a simple demo project demonstrating the cross-platform usage of [mikron](https://github.com/moxaj/mikron).
 Simply fire up the server, visit `localhost:8080`, open the developer tab, and refresh the page.

 Whenever a client connects, the server generates a `snapshot` and sends it to